 B♯/C | C♯/D♭ | D | D♯/E♭ | E/F♭ | E♯/F | F♯/G♭ | G | G♯/A♭ | A | A♯/B♭ | B/C♭ |

-This immediately raises two questions:
+This immediately raises at least three questions:

 I’ll answer these in the reverse order.